Trans effect: Kinetic trans effect

-The classic example of the trans effect is the synthesis of cisplatin and its trans isomer.
-Starting from PtCl42−, the first NH3 ligand is added to any of the four equivalent positions at random.
-However, since Cl− has a greater trans effect than NH3, the second NH3 is added trans to a Cl− and therefore cis to the first NH3.
+One classic example of the trans effect is the synthesis of cisplatin and its trans isomer.
+The complex PtCl42− reacts with ammonia to give [PtCl3NH3]−.
+A second substitution by ammonia gives cis-[PtCl2(NH3)2], showing that Cl- has a greater trans effect than NH3.
+The procedure is however complicated by the production of Magnus's green salt.
+As a result, cisplatin is produced commercially via [PtI4]2− as first reported by Dhara in 1970.

 If, on the other hand, one starts from Pt(NH3)42+, the trans product is obtained instead:

 The trans effect in square complexes can be explained in terms of an addition/elimination mechanism that goes through a trigonal bipyramidal intermediate.
 Ligands with a high trans effect are in general those with high π acidity (as in the case of phosphines) or low-ligand lone-pair–dπ repulsions (as in the case of hydride), which prefer the more π-basic equatorial sites in the intermediate.
 The second equatorial position is occupied by the incoming ligand; due to the principle of microscopic reversibility, the departing ligand must also leave from an equatorial position.
 The third and final equatorial site is occupied by the trans ligand, so the net result is that the kinetically favored product is the one in which the ligand trans to the one with the largest trans effect is eliminated.